josep-pujol/learning_ifd-dashboard/README.md

 ### Wireframe

-I used Google sheet to create the original wireframe / mock-up.
-Below a screenshot of the wireframe:
+I used Google Sheets to create the original wireframe / mock-up.
+See screenshot of the wireframe:

 ![Testing as .png](https://github.com/josep-pujol/learning_ifd-dashboard/blob/master/wireframe/wireframe_ifd-dashboard.PNG)

-## Tech Used
+## Technologies Used

 ### Some the tech used includes: